CodeForPhilly/clean-and-green-philly/docs/SETUP/BACK_END.md

 Backups are done in PostgreSQL in the vacantlotsdb database by copying the whole public schema to a backup schema named backup_{timestamp}.
 Besides the original tables, the backup schema includes a '{table_name}_diff' table with details of the differences from data-diff for each table.

+The first time you run the backup code you will need to clean up the tables.
+This will not be required on subsequent runs.
+For each table returned from `diff_report.list_tables`, find the corresponding `data_utils` class.
+If there is anything in the `cleanup_sql` variable, run that sql.

 Backup schemas are only kept for one year by default.
 Backup schemas older than a year are deleted at the end of the load script.

 When a diff is performed, an html file of the contents of the '{table_name}_diff' table is generated for each table and uploaded to the public GCP bucket so it can be viewed in a web browser.
 The location of the html files is in the format: https://storage.googleapis.com/cleanandgreenphl/diff/2{backup_timestamp}/{table_name}.html  The link to the detail diff page is included in the Slack report message.